klagan/foam-azure/linux/ssh.md

 [Source](https://askubuntu.com/questions/461825/how-to-connect-to-wifi-from-the-command-line#461831)

-Be sure to install `network manager` package.
-Try running, `nmcli c`.
+Be sure to `sudo apt install network-manager` package.
+Try running, `nmcli c` to view current network configuration.
 If the package is installed it will list the saved WIFI connections.
 If it doesnt exist it will prompt the package manager command to install.

 `nmtui` brings up a nice CLI GUI to manage the WIFI connections